yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/utilities/cc2file.md

 ---

 This command sends your CC(s) code in a text file, rather than "plain" Discord messages, preserving Tabs, markdown, etc.
-You can especify more than one ID or trigger, and bot will generate one file per input parameter.
-If none are provided, output will be CC list
+You can specify more than one ID or trigger, and the bot will generate one file per input parameter.
+If none are provided, output will be the entire CC list.

 **Trigger Type:** `Command`